-Now-a-days, the amount spent on sales promotion equals the amount spent on advertising.
-Sales promotion increases according to the changing market environment.
-The importance of sales promotion increases due to new ideas for favourable consideration of selling and promoting sales and for future expansions.
+Now -a - days, the amount spent in sales promotion equals the amount spent on advertising.
+Sales Promotion increases according to the changing market environment.
+The importance increases due to new ideas for favourable consideration of selling promoting sales and future expansion.

-Objectives of Sales Promotion

-- 1. To increase buying response at the Consumers level - 2.
-To increase the sales effort of dealers and sales personnel - 3.
-To attract new customers - 4.
-To inform the public about the new product and its specialties, attraction, and advantages - 5.
+- 4.6 Objectives of Sales Promotion - 1.
+To increase buying response at the Consumers level. - 2.
+To increase the sales effort of dealers and sales personnel. - 3.
+To attract new customers. - 4.
+To inform the public abut the new product and its specialties, attraction, and advantages. - 5.
 To capture the major share of the market - 6.
-To enable a favourable attitude towards the product - 7.
-To simplify the job of middlemen - 8.
-To meet the competition of other firms - 9.
-To effect off season sales to boost the total sales - 10.
-To stock more at the level of traders, through whom aggressive sales can be affected
+To enable a favourable attitude towards the product. - 7.
+To simplify the job of middlemen. - 8.
+To meet the competition of other firms. - 9.
+To effect off season sales to boost the total sales. - To stock more at the level of traders, through whom aggressive sales can be effected.

-- 11. To stimulate the demand by popularizing the use of the products. - 12.
-To establish and maintain communications with large market segments - 13.
-To keep the memory of the product alive in the minds of the buyers - 14.
-To create brand images - 15.
-To create additional talking points to sales persons - 16.
-To remove customers dissatisfaction - 17.
+- 11. To stimulate the demand by popular using of the products. - 12.
+To establish and maintain communications with large market segments. - 13.
+To keep the memory of the product alive in the minds of the buyers. - 14.
+To create brand images. - 15.
+To create additional talking points to sales persons. - 16.
+To remove customers dissatisfaction. - 17.
 To bridge the gap between advertising and personal selling - 18.
-To get back the lost customers and retain the existing ones.
+To retraining the lost account.

 Sales promotion encourages quick movements of products along with the channel distribution.
-It gives extra benefits to consumers, dealers and salesmen, and thereby enabling producers to push out maximum products in the market.
+It gives extra inclusive to consumers, dealers and salesmen, and thereby producers push out maximum products.

 All the manufacturers use various sales forces to maintain the current sales and more particularly to increase the volume of sales for their products.
 All vigorous efforts to sell more products by widening the market result in aggressive selling.
-The aggressive sales can be gained by utilizing the various sales promotions, described in this lesson.
+The aggressive sales can be gained by utilizing the various sales promotions, described is lesson.
 These promotions will facilitate the progress of the organization as a whole.